Quantum synchronization at the critical point of Floquet driven Rydberg atoms

-Near the critical point, the system is disordered and has a tendency to undergo spontaneous time-translation symmetry breaking.
-This leads to multiple possible non-equilibrium states, referring to disordered DTC phases.
-When the seed field is applied, the system can follow different trajectories and choose different non-equilibrium states, resulting in randomization of the phase of the atoms.
-Due to small differences and uncertainties in each experiment, different non-equilibrium states can be achieved, which in turn affects the phase difference.
-By repeatedly seeding process with 500 times, we measure the amplitude of seeded harmonic response and plot histogram of the resulting non-equilibrium states.
-Figure.~\ref{disordered}(a) shows the corresponding histograms of the amplitude of 2-DTC for all possible non-equilibrium states that highlight the randomization in the statistical distribution.
-The random counting statistics confirms the disordered phases before the criticality.
+\textit{Random synchronization effect}\textemdash Near the critical point, the system is disordered and has a tendency to be multiple possible non-equilibrium states.
+When the seed field is applied, the system follows different trajectories and choose different non-equilibrium states, resulting in randomization of the phase of the atoms.
+By repeatedly seeding process with 500 times, we measure the amplitude of synchronized response and plot histogram of the resulting non-equilibrium states.
+Figure.~\ref{disordered}(a) shows the corresponding histograms of the amplitude of synchronized signal for all possible non-equilibrium states that highlight the randomization in the statistical distribution.
+The random counting statistics confirms the disordered phases at the criticality.

 We show three examples to illustrate this randomization, see the measured results presented in Figs.~\ref{disordered}(b-d).
 Figures.~\ref{disordered}(b-d) display the Fourier spectrum at the experimental trial $i$ = 24, 292, and 406, respectively.
-The amplitude of the seeded 2-DTC is randomized with each trial, while the phase remains preserved for an extended period after the seeding operation.
+The amplitude of the seeded synchronization is randomized with each trial, while the phase remains preserved for an extended period after the seeding operation.
 These seeded non-equilibrium states occur diverse due to the fluctuations near the critical point.